 - Ice Cubes (about 6-10 cups)

-When picking out a pot and a bowl, the bowl inside must be lower than the pot, but not too low.
-The water from the lid of the pot will drop down into the bowl, so envision that when picking out a pot and bowl.
+- When picking out a pot and a bowl, the bowl inside must be lower than the pot but not too low.
+The water from the pot’s lid will drop down into the bowl, so envision that when picking out a pot and bowl.

 Also, make sure the bowl in the center is heatproof.

-Pour distilled water over the rose petals, again leaving the bowl in the center empty.
-Pour water in the pot until rose petals are just covered.
+- Pour distilled water over the rose petals, again leaving the bowl in the center empty.
+Pour water into the pot until the rose petals are just covered.

-Once the water comes to a boil, turn it to simmer and cover the pot with the lid, upside down.
+- Once the water comes to a boil, turn it to a simmer and cover the pot with the lid upside down.
 You want to create a bowl on the top to put ice.

-Add the ice to the lid to create condensation.
-The water will drip into the small bowl in the middle of the pot and that is your rose water.
+- Add the ice to the lid to create condensation.
+The water will drip into the small bowl in the middle of the pot, which is your rose water.

 The condensation inside the pot will continue to produce rose water until it’s completely cooled.

-Using a funnel, pour it into a small bottle with a lid to keep.
+- Using a funnel, pour it into a small bottle with a lid to keep it.

 Simmering Rose Petals